 No. We then invested in two types of stream machines, which my husband used weekly on all the bedrooms.
 We also washed all the bedding every or every other night on hot, double stick tape around all the legs of the bed, and don’t let your bedding hit the floor when you sleep.
 We have had them for almost two years!
 It is exhausting.
 Our house was just tented for termites two weeks ago with Vikane gas.
 No spots on the bed since.
 I truly hope they are gone and we can finally put our room back together!

-i’ve read all of your comments and i agree with what everyone has posted and i haven’t seen anyone tackle these ugly little critters with vinagar and water. i’ve seen these things explode and die right where they sat when we sprayed them. natural stinky way to kill them but very effective. we couldn’t afford the bed cover right away so we try what natural product we could sleep around and we doused our beds in the morning and put our beds up against the walls and spray our carpets every day.
-We got to have a comfortable sleep instead of an itchy restless sleep and put our bed clothings in the dryer everymorning. it worked for us….
+I’ve read all of your comments and i agree with what everyone has posted and i haven’t seen anyone tackle these ugly little critters with vinegar and water.
+I’ve seen these things explode and die right where they sat when we sprayed them. natural stinky way to kill them but very effective. we couldn’t afford the bed cover right away so we try what natural product we could sleep around and we doused our beds in the morning and put our beds up against the walls and spray our carpets every day.
+We got to have a comfortable sleep instead of an itchy restless sleep and put our bed clothing in the dryer every morning. it worked for us….